The COVID-19 pandemic presents many challenges for people living with a visible difference. We share some guidance to help you through this time.

 Think about the roles you perform and where and when these happen.
 We may behave differently at work or school, compared with how we are at home, or with family and friends.
 We all wear different “hats” at different times in different places.

-Juggling all these roles from one space – your home – can be hard.
-At any given time, your living space may be your home office, a makeshift school, the gym and socialising space as well as where you cook, eat and sleep.
-You may feel on edge, cooped up or stressed at the loss of control.
+Many people have moved back into the workplace or their place of study.
+However, if you are still working or studying from home, juggling different roles from one space – your home – can be hard.
+You may feel on edge, cooped up or stressed.
 You might find yourself reluctant to do things you normally would because of having to do them online.

 The crossover can feel intrusive, as your personal, professional and/or educational worlds become temporarily merged.
 You may worry that others can overhear you in “work mode” or that people are judging the look of your house, its tidiness or your taste in décor.